One thing all current pinball machines have in common is a pair of flippers with which to propel the ball. But it wasn't always so.

 Soldiers from Fort Benning in a country store near Phenix City, Alabama, May 1941 (Library of Congress)

-Pinball was once associated with vice.
+At various times, pinball has been subject to moral panics and associated with vice.
 It wasn't understood to be a game of skill, but was often assumed

 to be a kind of gambling, and the fact that nearly all manufacturers were based in Chicago, with its reputation